leec313/lee-valley/README.md

   ![Contact](https://screenshot.click/07-00-68148-72314.png)

+  - __Event Calendar Page__

+    - This page links a Google Calendar iframe that displays upcoming events such as golf tournaments.
+It's also linked to the Notice & Events section of the homepage so the user can access this page through there as well as the navigation menu.

 ### Features I would like to Implement
   - I would have liked to add a scroll trigger on the About section animation on the home page.
 At the moment, it's just triggered on page load.
 I researched to only find that Javascript is needed in order to trigger the animation on scroll [as per this blog.](https://imjignesh.com/how-to-trigger-css-animation-on-scroll/)
   I could delay the animation with `animation-delay`, however this does not make much sense and does not fit in very well.